 What's the Difference Between a PSD and an ESA?

 A Psychiatric Service Dog (PSD) is a Service Animal trained to support a specific individual who is diagnosed with a mental illness.
 PSDs assist by reacting to their owners’ emotional cues or in stressful situations.
 PSDs training includes performing specific tasks to protect, alert, or distract their owners.

 An emotional support animal is not required to be trained to serve only a specific individual or perform a specific task.
-An ESA provides emotional comfort to a person with emotional or mental wellness challenges through physical companionship.
+ESAs are naturally emotionally supportive with their general disposition, which provides emotional comfort to a person with emotional or mental wellness challenges.

 How Much Does It Cost to Have More than One ESA or Service Pet?

 Many services will tell you that you need documentation for each ESA you have, but HUD does not require that, nor is it required by the FHA or the ADA.
 We also consulted with each therapist on our team – they explained that the most important thing when writing an emotional support animal letter is that the clinician needs to understand and explain what they call the “nexus” of your relationship with each ESA you own.
 That takes more time and work, and most services and therapists charge extra for more than one ESA.